right1/jeopardy/README.md

 3. Next row: point values.
 List point values in ascending order for the amount of questions that are in each category

-4. Next row: final jeopardy (Optional).
+4. Next row: final jeopardy (Optional, if not wanted leave row blank).
 In order, question, answer, imageURL, showWith.
 ImageURL and showWith are optional. showWith possible values: "question", "answer"

 5. Remaining rows: images.
 Each row begins with the category index (0 based), then the question index (0 based).
 Then, add imageURL and showWith("question"/"answer")(optional, default="question")

+TODO: add winning notification